schroef/uvlayout_bridge/README.md

 Headus UVlayout Bridge is a <b>[Blender](https://www.blender.org)</b> add-on for exporting objects from Blender to Headus UVlayout for either quick uvwrapping.
 Its has multiple options and automation possibilities.

 ![Header Image](https://github.com/schroef/uvlayout_bridge/blob/master/wiki/images/suzanne-gui-header-image.jpg)
+>Preview of the Blender Add-on panel Headus UVlayout Bridge

 This addon requires <b>[Headus UVlayout](https://www.uvlayout.com/)</b> to be installed on the system.